cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 ## Known Issues

-#### pointer-events: none
+**pointer-events: none**

 Cypress does not currently factor in `pointer-events: none` in its clicking algorithm.
-Open an issue if you need this to be fixed.
+[Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.

 ***

-#### Element removal during `mousedown` or `mouseup`
+**Element removal during `mousedown` or `mouseup`**

-The spec states what should happen if the element is removed from the DOM during `mousedown` or `mouseup`, but Cypress is not currently factoring this in.
+The spec states what should happen if the element clicked is removed from the DOM during `mousedown` or `mouseup`, but Cypress is not currently factoring this in.

 This behavior will be added sometime in the near future.
-Open an issue if you need this to be fixed.
+[Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.

 ***

-#### Animations
+**Animations**

-Unlike other testing frameworks (like `Selenium`) Cypress has built in logic for dealing with both CSS and JavaScript animations.
-Cypress will detect if an element is animating and will wait until an element reaches a clickable state.
+Unlike other testing frameworks, like Selenium, Cypress has built in logic for dealing with both CSS and JavaScript animations.
+Cypress will detect if an element is animating and will wait until the element reaches a clickable state.
 You will never deal with a situation where Cypress accidentally clicks the *wrong* element.

-However, with that said, we have noticed from time to time, dealing with 3rd party plugins that animate using JavaScript can sometimes be affected by how Cypress scrolls an element into view.
-Cypress (acting like a real user) will attempt to position the element onscreen, by scrolling whatever parent elements need to be scrolled (just like a real user) prior to making a click.
+However, sometimes when dealing with 3rd party plugins that animate using JavaScript, Cypress logic to scroll an element into view can be affected.
+Cypress (acting like a real user) will attempt to position the element onscreen by scrolling all parent elements that need to be scrolled (just like a real user) prior to making a click.
 This *may* have an adverse affect if a 3rd party plugin is bound to the `scroll` event.
-The problem is that Cypress is so fast that there can sometimes be timing issues where 3rd party plugins incorrectly calculate animations and sometimes even prevent an element from displaying altogether.
+Cypress is so fast that sometimes there are timing issues where 3rd party plugins have incorrectly calculated animations and sometimes even prevent an element from displaying altogether.

-At the end of the day, these situations are rare, but if you're having a difficult time getting an element to click, or experiencing seemingly *random* failures, you will save yourself hours of debugging and headache by simply issuing a `{force: true}` to the click, or by inserting a small delay prior to the click with `[cy.wait(ms)](wait)`.
+These situations are rare, but if you're having a difficult time getting an element to click or experiencing seemingly *random* failures, you will save *yourself hours of debugging and headache* by simply issuing the `{force: true}` option to the click or by inserting a small delay prior to the click with [`[cy.wait(ms)](wait)`](http://on.cypress.io/api/wait).
 It is almost never worth your time trying to debug finicky animation issues caused by 3rd party plugins.

 So far the only library we've seen cause issues with is animating KendoUI's `dropdownlist`.
 By using `{force: true}` or inserting a small `wait` prior to a click, these issues completely go away.